harisyammnv/PyTorchChallengeScholarship2018-19/fine_tuning/Writeup.md

 But if we add L2 regularization terms to the cost function, Gradient descent on the updated cost function will lead us to a weight decay term which will penalizes large weights and effectively limits the freedom in your model.
 [9]
 Image here

-In pytorch we could do it as below
+In pytorch we could do it as below:
 ~~~
 # similarly for SGD as well
 torch.optim.Adam(model.parameters(), lr=1e-4, weight_decay=1e-5)
 ~~~

 ## Final considerations
+All in all, for us, this was quite a difficult topic to tackle as fine-tuning a model is a very broad and challenging topic.
+Most of our efforts have been directed towards the Flower Classifier application as part of the PyTorch Challenge but some of the advice will certainly help you go further than that as they are pretty general.
+Through this, we hope that you found this article helpful.

+Yours truly,
+Florin and Harisyam

 ## Resources/links